celestial-30/TMBF/README.md

 # TMBF
 Discord bot that automatically collects information about right wing extremists on discord.
+Heavy wip